Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 ##### 5. Development
 #### -=[ Holding Back ]=-
 ...is a good idea when those 'friendly' training matches get a little bit out of control.
 You declare you're holding back when you make an attack.
-An attack that's been held back uses half your normal damage bonus, and any wounds it inflicts have their severity reduced by 1.
+An attack that's been held back uses half your normal damage bonus, and any wounds it inflicts have their severity reduced by 1, though preventing a wound this way will not stop it from ending any Genjutsu the victim was suffering from.
 At the first rank this works on basic attacks and with E-rank jutsu; the next rank allows it to be used on D-ranks, the third on C-ranks, and so forth, up to A. No, you can't hold back with S-rank moves.

 - Base Cost: 5
 - Scale: 2